VishShaji/Pizza-Sales-SQL-Analysis-DashBoard/README.md

 Task 12:
 Determine the top 3 most ordered pizza types based on revenue for each pizza category.

+# POWER BI DASHBOARD

-A Pizza Sales Dashboard created using Microsoft Power BI.
+A Pizza Sales Dashboard was created using Microsoft Power BI.